ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: screen}

-  The CLI automatically determines the type of the action by using the source file extension.
+  The type of action is determined by using the source file extension.
 For `.js` source files, the action runs by using a Node.js runtime.
 You can specify the Node.js runtime version for your JavaScript action by setting the `--kind` parameter to `nodejs:10` or `nodejs:8`.
 For more information, see the Node.js [reference](./openwhisk_reference.html#openwhisk_ref_javascript_environments).

 3. Verify that your `hello` action is in your actions list.
   ```